 Curious about Klimt’s art and its symbolism?
 Check out the detailed analysis on The Art Story, which explores Klimt’s Golden Phase and how his works shaped the Art Nouveau movement.
 Discover Gustav Klimt’s life and masterpieces.

 I expected drama, torment, and theatrical brushstrokes.
 Instead, I got something far more intimate: Vincent Van Gogh as a man.
-This film captures the last two months of his life in quiet, detailed moments — painting, talking, walking, slipping slowly into despair.
+This film captures the last two months of his life in quiet moments.
+It shows detailed scenes of him painting, talking, and walking.
+He is slipping slowly into despair.

 What moved me most was the ordinariness of it all.
 No exaggerated legends.
 Just a human being trying to make sense of the world with paint.
 The result is hauntingly honest.
 This is not the Van Gogh of museum postcards.
 This is the Van Gogh who existed between the masterpieces.